More Than Ever (More #3), Sloan Parker

 Sloan Parker is a quality storyteller.
 This series showcases her writing prowess very well.
 Her books offer so much love, joy, and comfort, and reading More Than Ever really felt like coming home for me.
 Richard, Luke, and Matthew are three of my absolute favourites, and this series will always hold a special place in my heart.
 Matthew was an adorable character from the start, he had some real emotional growth in this book.
 Very fitting.
 Luke took me some time to warm up to at first but Luke developed the most over the series.
 His growth has been phenomenal and he is a wonderful man in spite of his horrid family.
 However, my heart belongs to Richard.
 I loved Richard Marshall from the very beginning, and I always will.
 It was his generous and determined spirit, his belief in communication and their ability to be a committed relationship that made Luke and Matthew stop and stay, their love took a hold from there.
 He offers to go house hunting with them in this book so they never feel like this is his house only, that’s who Richard is, but the men love where they live, it holds special memories already so they’re not going anywhere.

 This really is a case of home is where the heart is, and these men’s hearts firmly belong to each other, for now and forever.
 I can’t thank Sloan Parker enough for Richard, Luke, and Matthew.
 They have given me one hell of a journey and if this is where it ends, well, I’m teary – misting up as I type – but I’m so happy for them.
-Bye, Richard, Luke, and Matthew, you are loved by many of us as well.
+Bye, Richard, Luke, and Matthew, you are loved by so many of us.
 Live long and love hard.
 5 Stars!

 Karen February 17, 2019 at 11:52 pm